British princess: Princesses of the blood royal and princesses by marriage

-There is also the case when a princess of blood royal marries a British prince.
+There is also the case when a princess of the blood royal marries a British prince.
 She also becomes a princess by marriage and will be addressed in the same way.
 An example of this situation was the late Princess Alexandra, Duchess of Fife, when she married her cousin Prince Arthur of Connaught and became "Princess Arthur of Connaught, Duchess of Fife".

 Typically a princess by marriage should not be called princess followed by her first name.
-Diana, Princess of Wales, was consistently referred to as "Princess Diana" by fans and the media, but the use of this title is completely erroneous, as she was not the child of a monarch nor the child of a son of a monarch.
+Diana, Princess of Wales, was consistently referred to as "Princess Diana" by fans and the media, but this usage of the title is technically erroneous, as she was not the child of a monarch nor the child of a son of a monarch.
 However, this tradition was broken once in the past century with Elizabeth II's aunt, Princess Alice, Duchess of Gloucester, being referred to—with permission from the sovereign—in official sources as such following the death of her husband.